Copyediting, Proofreading, and Fact-Checking

 - Builds knowledge about publishing and media organizations

 - Develops skills in-demand across all media types

 - Sharpens media literacy and fact-checking skills

-These courses are designed to provide you with expert advice on what publishers look for and the skills needed to become an exemplary copy editor.
-Although the work of copy editors and proofreaders is invisible, their contributions to the publishing process are invaluable.
-Copy editors and proofreaders play roles essential to ensuring the consistency and accuracy of text and preparing manuscripts for publication.
+These fully online courses are designed to provide students with expert advice on what publishers look for and the skills needed to become an exemplary copy editor across all types of media–including book, magazine,newspaper, and online publishing.
+The contributions of copy editors and proofreaders are invaluable to the publishing process.
+Their roles are essential to ensuring the consistency and accuracy of text and preparing manuscripts for publication.
 These skills are in demand across all types of media, including book, magazine, newspaper, and online publishing.
 Job opportunities are available through the robust freelance market and occasionally through full-time in-house positions, and the skills are transferable to all industries that utilize written communications.
-Gain familiarity with the structure of publishing and digital media organizations.
+Gain familiarity with the structure of publishing and digital media organizations, and the roles of proofreaders, copy editors, and fact-checkers.
 Learn how to recognize media bias and the importance of broadening your news sources.
-Become familiar with standard copyediting and proofreading symbols and terminology, style guides, and house styles.
+Become familiar with standard copyediting and proofreading symbols and terminology, style guides, house styles, and production cycles.
 Develop techniques to edit text for accuracy, clarity, and flow.
 Through hands-on practice, learn how to proof against a manuscript, utilize appropriate reference works, and solve common grammar, punctuation, and word use issues.
-Also, explore a specialization in book, magazine, or digital copyediting through courses that cover production cycles and the roles of proofreaders, copy editors, and fact-checkers in those areas.
-Learn more about the Certificate In Professional Copyediting, Proofreading, and Fact-Checking.

 This semester, study in-person or from anywhere in the world from the safety and comfort of your home through online or remote instruction.